idominikosgr/VibeKit-VDK-CLI-Hub/docs/MULTI_IDE_SUPPORT.md

 ## Overview

-CodePilotRules Hub has been redesigned to support multiple IDEs and AI assistants, moving away from the Cursor-specific `.mdc` format to a universal approach that generates optimized outputs for different development environments.
+Vibe Coding Rules Hub has been redesigned to support multiple IDEs and AI assistants, moving away from the Cursor-specific `.mdc` format to a universal approach that generates optimized outputs for different development environments.

 ## Universal Rule Format